Wyoming Highway 10: Route description

 WYO 10 begins at a cattle guard at the north end of Larimer County CR 103 at the Colorado-Wyoming state line, roughly 8.5 mi east of the uninincorporated communities of Wyocolo and Mountain Home.
 (CR 103 heads south as gravel road along the eastern bank of the Laramie River to end at Colorado State Highway 14, east of Chambers Lake, the headwater of the Laramie River.)

-From its southern terminus, WYO 10 proceeds northerly as a asphalt-paved two-lane road for the entirety of its length.
-Just under 1 mi along its route, WYO 10 connects with the east end of Boswell Road (also known as Moutain Home Road) at a T intersection at the Boswell Ranch.
+From its southern terminus, WYO 10 proceeds northerly as an asphalt-paved two-lane road for the entirety of its length.
+Just under 1 mi along its route, WYO 10 connects with the east end of Boswell Road (also known as Mountain Home Road) at a T intersection at the Boswell Ranch.
 (Boswell Road heads westerly toward Wyocolo and Mountain Home via [briefly] the northern edge of Colorado.)

 North of Boswell Ranch, WYO 10 diverges easterly from the Laramie River for approximately 4.5 mi until it reaches the unincorporated community of Jelm on the southern edge of the census-designated place (CDP) of Woods Landing-Jelm.
 (Jelm straddles the Larmie River.)
 Thereafter, WYO 10 becomes the eastern border of the CDP for the rest of its route.